Skip to content

 Late-Night Darshan and Anand Bazar Prasad

-We began Day 3 at 5 AM to meet a Panda for a special 6 AM darshan.
-The early window—from 6 to 8 AM—offers the best proximity to the sanctum railing and a far quieter experience compared to the previous evening.
-The Panda guided us through the Vimala Devi shrine, Narasimha, Lakshmi, and other inner sanctums, narrating stories about the smaller temples within the Jagannath complex.
-The micro-legends he shared made each stone and step suddenly speak.
+We began Day 3 at 5 AM for a special 6 AM darshan.
+The early window offers proximity to the sanctum railing and a quieter experience.
+The Panda guided us through Vimala Devi, Narasimha, Lakshmi, and other inner sanctums, narrating micro-legends that made each stone and step speak.

 The Four Dwars and Yamashila